mjlab-Columbia/spidr/README.md

 # Analysis and Code for SPIDR Paper

-Repository to host all the analysis, code, and some data for the SPIDR paper.
+Repository to host all the analysis, code, and some data for the SPIDR paper. (test)

 ## Setup
 ### Conda Environment